aradh-12/GAME-DEVELOPMENT-SNAKE-GAME/README.md

 The game features smooth snake movement, randomized food spawning, score tracking, and collision-based game-over logic.
 It’s structured for clarity and cross-platform compatibility, making it a standout example of your graphical programming skills during the internship.

-> 🎯 Built as part of **Task 3** under the Codetech IT Solutions internship, this project highlights your growing expertise in C++ and game development fundamentals.

 ## Features